MinKhantKyaw5006/stock-final-6410935/README.md

 </h1>

 ## Description

    Work Submission for final exam , supplier page

+   User can input Supplier Name, Phone Number and Address of supplier to add them to the table list, and user can also delete.

 ## Developer

    Min Khant Kyaw
    6410935

 ## Outline

   1.  **Outline**